MovingToWeb/MovingToWeb/README.md

 ### Hi there 👋

-- I'm a Principal Member of Technical Staff at Oracle Cloud Infrastructure (OCI)
 - I try to show people - How it is done via [TechPrimers](https://github.com/TechPrimers)👨‍💻.
 - Opinions/Views expressed here are my own 🗣️